oneapi-src/visual-quality-inspection/README.md

                         Required.
 Path to an .xml or .onnx file with a trained model.
   -i INPUT, --input INPUT
                         Required.
 Path to an image file(s).
-  -l EXTENSION, --extension EXTENSION
-                        Optional.
-Required by the CPU Plugin for executing the custom operation on a CPU.
-Absolute path to a shared library with the kernels implementations.
-  -c CONFIG, --config CONFIG
-                        Optional.
-Required by GPU or VPU Plugins for the custom operation kernel.
-Absolute path to operation description file (.xml).
   -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on; CPU, GPU, MYRIAD, HDDL or HETERO: is acceptable.
 The sample will look for a suitable plugin for device specified.
 Default value is CPU.
   --labels LABELS       Optional.
 Path to a labels mapping file.
   -nt NUMBER_TOP, --number_top NUMBER_TOP
                         Optional.
 Number of top results.
-  --outputname OUTPUTNAME
-                        Optional.
-Output blob name for the classification.
 ```
 *Sample output*
 ```